 Can pepper spray hurt a bear?

-Both pepper spray and bear spray could potentially cause a bear discomfort, however the difference in which the spray is dispersed make it too dangerous a trick to attempt.
+Both pepper spray and bear spray could potentially cause a bear discomfort, however, the difference in which the spray is dispersed makes it too dangerous a trick to attempt.

 Bear spray will distribute a cloud with a larger space.
-Pepper spray is a thin stream which is easily misfired if you are panicked.
+Pepper spray is a thin stream that is easily misfired if you are panicked.

 Spray or not, if a bear gets close enough before you have a chance to hit the target you are in danger.